FAQ Booking a Yacht Charter

 Do I have to sign a contract?

-Yes, every yacht charter will have a corresponding agreement for everyone’s protection that lays out the terms, prices, dates, number of guests, and many other conditions.
+Yes, Each yacht charter comes with a corresponding agreement that safeguards the interests of all parties involved.
+This agreement outlines essential details such as terms, prices, dates, number of guests, and various other conditions.

-The contract protects both the boat and your charter party.
-You, the charter broker, will sign the deal, sometimes the Clearinghouse or Yacht Manager, and the Yacht Owner.
+The contract serves as a protective measure for both the yacht and your charter party.
+It involves the signature of multiple parties, including yourself as the charter broker, sometimes the Clearinghouse or Yacht Manager, and the Yacht Owner, ensuring a comprehensive agreement.

-Contracts are industry standard, differ depending on where you are, type of yacht, and kind of yacht vacation.
+Contracts are industry standard, and differ depending on where you are, the type of yacht, and the kind of yacht vacation.

 What and When are payments due to pay for my yacht vacation?